 Backpacking Italy is possible!
-And Italy is one of the best Countries to backpack in Europe.
+And Italy is one of the best Countries to backpack around in Europe.
 Why?
-Firstly because there’s so many places to visit in Italy from iconic Cities to Hidden Villages and they’re all pretty easy to see.
-Secondly Italy is set up for backpackers and travellers with lots of Hostels, Free Walking Tours and Cheap Transport options.
-Thirdly, it really doesn’t cost that much to visit Italy, it’s much cheaper than many other Western European Countries and Italy can be travelled on a budget.
+Firstly because there are so many places to visit in Italy from iconic Cities to Hidden Villages and they’re all pretty easy to see.

-If you’re wondering how much does a trip to Italy cost?
-In this post I’m going to share costs of travelling around Italy and tips on how to travel Italy on a budget so you can go do that backpacking Italy trip you’ve always wanted to do!
+If you’re wondering how much does a backpacking trip to Italy cost?
+In this post, I’m going to share the costs of travelling around Italy and tips on how to travel Italy on a budget so you can go do that backpacking Italy trip you’ve always wanted to do!

 Best Time of Year To Backpack Italy